najefxaly/Intro-to-git-and-github/README.md

 # Intro-to-git-and-github
-Introduction of git and github
+This repository includes cheats sheets of git